ec965/virtualization-atomic-updates/README.md

-# Atomic Updates on a Virtualized Grid
+# Single Updates on a Virtualized Grid

 To run the project: